thesse1/webmethods-api-gateway-staging/README.md

 More manipulations or tests (e.g., enforcement of API standards) can be added later.

-Finally, the (validated and manipulated) API Gateway assets will be exported from the BUILD environment and imported on the target environment (DESIGN, DEV, TEST or PROD).
+Finally, the (validated and manipulated) API Gateway assets will be exported from the BUILD environment and imported on the target stage (DESIGN, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT).
+If any target stage spans multiple instances, the assets will automatically be imported on each instance of the target stage.

+The azure_demo_01 environment set includes two PROD_INT environment instances PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environment instances PROD_EXT_01 and PROD_EXT_02.
+For every deployment on PROD_INT or PROD_EXT, the assets will be imported on PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 > Note: If the imported assets already exist on the target environment (i.e., assets with same IDs), they will be overwritten for the following asset types: APIs, policies, policy actions, applications, scope mappings, aliases, users, groups and teams.
 Any assets of any other types, like configuration items, will not be overwritten.